prodgang/bookofprimes/_sources/words/post/next.md

 One of the wonderful things about math is how often unexpected connections pop up between things that really have no right being so similar.
 I don't know where the next connection might be, but maybe you do.
 So why not try?

 I'm hoping this book can become a collaborative space for productive numbers.
-Please share your thoughts and suggestions in the comments below or on the github page for how to better spread the love.
+Please share your thoughts and suggestions in the [github discussion](https://github.com/prodgang/bookofprimes/discussions) for how to better spread the love.

 That is all, my friends.
 Go forth and productivize.